Extracting Persistent Clusters in Dynamic Data via M\"obius inversion: Analysis of dynamic metric spaces (DMSs)

-\paragraph{Stability results.} The following proposition provides a gateway for extending the stability result (Theorem \ref{thm:main}) to a similar result for DMSs. \begin{proposition}[$\rips^1$ is 1-Lipschitz] Let $\gammax$ and $\gammay$ be any tame DMSs.
+\textbf{Stability results.} The following proposition provides a gateway for extending the stability results that are illustrated in Figure \ref{fig:entire picture} to the setting of DMSs. \begin{proposition}[Stability of summarizing DMSs into DGs] Let $\gammax$ and $\gammay$ be any tame DMSs.
 Fix any $\delta\geq 0$.
 Consider saturated DGs $\dynG_X:=\rips^1(\gamma_X), \dynG_Y:=\rips^1(\gamma_Y)$, as in Proposition \ref{prop:from dms to filt2}.
 Then, \end{proposition}